lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
    In the ACK format, this field also has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
-The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard) is recommended as the default algorithm for computing the MIC.
+The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
 Nevertheless, other algorithms MAY be required in other LPWAN technology-specific documents (e.g. technology-specific profiles).

 *  C (MIC checked): C is a 1-bit field.
 This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).